elgw/czitool/README.md

 # czitool

-A throwaway script that converts czi image data to tiff files Only supports one FOV per czi image, but will trigger a failed assert if that is not met.
+A throwaway script that converts czi image data to tiff files

 Will for each `XYZ.czi` a folder called `XYZ` will be generated with one tif file per channel.